tttstudios/vanhacks-netlify/src/pages/index.md

       question: >-
         Will there be a resource guide with helpful links to APIs, SDKs and datasets?
+    - answer: >-
+        Preferably yes.
+At the end of the hackathon, you are encouraged to give a copy to the organization or upload it to a repo, like GitHub, for them to download.
+      question: >-
+        At the end of VanHacks, do we give our projects to the not-for-profit organisation we choose to hack for?
   rules:
     - firstDescription: >-
         Online registration ends at 11:59PM on September 25th 2020 or when